projectara/greybus-spec/source/special.rst

     handling code adhering to the Protocol specified herein supports major version |gb-major|, minor version |gb-minor|.

+.. c:function:: int svc_hello(u16 endo_id, u8 intf_id);

+    This Operation is used at initial power-on, sent by the SVC to inform the AP of its environment.
+After version negotiation, it is the next operation initiated by the SVC sent at initialization.
+The descriptor describes details of the endo environment such as number, placement, and features of interface blocks, etc.

 .. c:function:: int intf_device_id(u8 intf_id, u8 device_id);

     This operation is used by the AP Module to request that the SVC